owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 -------------------

-If you do not want to use packages, here is how you setup ownCloud on from scratch using a classic :abbr:`LAMP (Linux, Apache, MySQL, PHP)` setup:
+If you do not want to use packages, here is how you setup ownCloud on from scratch using a classic :abbr:`LAMP (Linux, Apache, MySQL, PHP)` setup.

 This document provides a complete walk-through for installing ownCloud on Ubuntu 12.04 LTS Server with Apache and MySQL.
-It also provides guidelines for installing it on other distributions, webservers and database systems.
+It also provides guidelines for installing it on some other distributions, webservers and database systems.

+Although this document tries to describe all aspects of setting up ownCloud, a basic understandig of the linux operating system and of server administration is required.

 Prerequisites
 ~~~~~~~~~~~~~